Lallassu/smhialert/README.md

 is then divided into a hash map of districts and messages per district.
 The component can be configured to notify on all warnings or just for a specific district.

-*Note that even though most of this is written in english, notifications includes swedish text from SMHI.*

 *This component is based on https://github.com/isabellaalstrom/sensor.krisinformation*

 ## Example Configuration